 White Water Express - the quickest trip possible.
 A half day experience of awesome whitewater rapids.

 For more information and to narrow down your options, you can use this Trip Selector Tool.

 And there you go.
+10 places you can check out to get off the beaten track around Golden, BC.
 As we mentioned earlier, we can hook you up with maps and directions if you visit us here at Glacier.
 You can also find most of these locations on the Golden Hikes website.